EnderBro123/Enders-Marios-Modpacks/README.md

 If you want any issues that you encounter within my modpacks to be fixed quickly (Rather then me doing so, since I'm a bit slow-ish sometimes (We all have lifes outside of Minecraft)), try figuring out the issue yourself and open a Bug Report explaining what yu did to solve said bug/crash.
 You can also optionally report the issue/bug to the respective and **Active** mod developer(s) yourself.

 Do **not** get mad at me about me saying the word *Lazy*.
 Some mod developers are quite mean (Sometimes the ones that have dead/unsupported mods) and I have no control over it.

+**FOR DEVELOPERS WHO WANT TO HELP (And are ok with the mean-ish README (Doubt it.):

+* Fix issues caused by dead/unsupported mods
+* Help with fixing bugs from mods that are still active
+* Help with adding new features and/or implementing suggestions